getzola/zola/docs/content/documentation/content/section.md

 earlier and later dates, respectively.

 ### `title`
-This will sort all pages by their `title` field in natural lexical order, as defined  by `natural_lexical_cmp` in the [lexical-sort] crate.
+This will sort all pages by their `title` field according to the `sort_order` in either natural lexical or standard byte order.
+They are defined by `natural_lexical_cmp` in the [lexical-sort] crate or String::cmp in the standard library respectively.
 Each page will get `page.title_prev` and `page.title_next` variables that contain the pages with previous and next titles, respectively.

-For example, here is a natural lexical ordering: "bachata, BART, bolero, μ-kernel, meter, Métro, Track-2, Track-3, Track-13, underground".
+For example, here is a natural lexical ordering: "åland, bachata, BART, bolero, μ-kernel, meter, Métro, Track-2, Track-3, Track-13, underground".
 Notice how special characters and numbers are sorted reasonably.
-This is better than the standard sorting: "BART, Métro, Track-13, Track-2, Track-3, bachata, bolero, meter, underground, μ-kernel".
+This might be preferable to the standard sorting: "BART, Métro, Track-13, Track-2, Track-3, bachata, bolero, meter, underground, åland, μ-kernel".
+Natural sorting treats non-ascii characters like their closest ascii character.
+This can lead to unexpected results for languages with different character sets.
+The last three characters of the Swedish alphabet, åäö, for example would be considered by the natural sort as aao.
+In that case the standard byte-order sort may be more suitable.

 [lexical-sort]: https://docs.rs/lexical-sort